huulie/NU-MOD1_ProjectGO/README.md

 _Play without GUI and background music (please answer no/false to these questions!)_

-1. First, download GoServer.jar and GoClient.jar from https://huulie.stackstorage.com/s/LDyxYGfy4zMVk0z (password nedapGO)
+1. First, download GoServer.jar and GoClient.jar (available in release)

 2. To start a server, open a terminal window and navigate to the folder containing GoServer.jar.
 Then type: